ocf/kubernetes/README.md

 ## Deploying Software

 1. Create a new Python file in `apps/` with a function `objects()` that yields Kubernetes objects (dicts or `python-kubernetes` objects are both accepted).
 See the other Python files in that folder for examples.
 Helper functions are provided for Helm charts, although not all software will use helm charts.
     a.
 If you need to build your own container image, do so in another git repository.
-Instructions coming soon (TM).
+Instructions at [our internal docs](https://docs.ocf.berkeley.edu/doc/deploying-services-to-kubernetes-NrroInWHyc) (going public soon).
 2. (Root Required) Go to [ArgoCD](https://argo.ocf.berkeley.edu/) and run a sync.
 Before you click sync, look at the diff to sanity check what will change.
 We do not automatically sync configuration for safety reasons.

 ### Code-Test Loop